iniwidi/DCL13_Vagrant/readme.md

 This repo is for demonstration purposes only and contains some passwords.
 It's stronlgy recommended to not use the scripts 'as is' for production or even development environments.

+## How to use this Vagrant setup

+This repo contains two main parts:

+[1. provision_box](https://github.com/sjugge/DCL13_Vagrant#provision_box): this box provisions a clean Ubuntu 12.04 Vagrant box.
+[2. project_box](https://github.com/sjugge/DCL13_Vagrant#project_box): this box is intended as resource for Drupal projects.

 ## [provision_box](https://github.com/sjugge/DCL13_Vagrant/tree/master/provision_box)

 Takes an empty precise64 vagrant box and provisions it with a LAMP stack and other tools, aimed at running Drupal.
+After provisioning it is packaged so that users don't have to go throught the entire instalation process of the LAMP stack.
-The build box is repackaged and made available at https://bitly.com/precise64DCL (links to dropbox).
+The build box is repackaged and made available at https://bitly.com/precise64DCL (links to dropbox) in order to demonstrate the project_box.

 ### Usage